-JOHN COLLINS, PE, DIRECTOR OF INDUSTRIAL SALES
+JOHN COLLINS, PE, INDUSTRIAL SALES MANAGER - EAST

-Bio: John Collins joined Zero Zone in 2014 and is currently the Director of Industrial Sales.
+Bio: John Collins joined Zero Zone in 2014 and is currently the Industrial Sales Manager - East.
 He leads business development and sales for industrial packaged refrigeration systems.
 John is a longtime IIAR member and has served in the code committee as chairman from 2006-2013, and currently the standards committee, where he is chairman of the IIAR CO2 Task Group for the CO2 Standard.
 He is a former IIAR Board of Directors member and 2013 member of the year.